Macroeconomics

 Exercises: 30

-• Calculate the values of fundamental macroeconomic variables and interpret the obtained solutions.
+• Calculate the values of key macroeconomic variables and interpret the obtained results.

-• Evaluate the effects of macroeconomic policy using the basic macroeconomic models studied.
+• Evaluate the effects of macroeconomic policy using the fundamental macroeconomic models studied.

-• Integrate knowledge about the behavior of fundamental macroeconomic variables and markets over time.
+• Integrate knowledge about the behavior of key macroeconomic variables and markets over time.

 magnifiercrossmenuplus circlecircle-minus LinkedIn facebook Pinterest youtube RSS Twitter Instagram facebook-blank rss-blank linkedin-blank Pinterest youtube Twitter Instagram Skip to content